Organic Garden Watering Cheat Sheet

 Pumpkins- Like melons, seedlings should be kept just moist.
 Transplants should also be kept with the garden soil evenly moist.

 Radish- Radishes have shallow root systems and need plenty of water.
-Mulching will help reduce the need for waterings.
+Mulching will help reduce the need for watering.
 Planting in mounded rows will help prevent bulb rot.

 Squash/zucchini- Keep soil just barely damp until seeds germinate and begin to grow.
 Too much water will cause seed rot.
 Once growing, keep garden soil evenly moist.